Jackie McLean: Biography

 McLean recorded with dozens of musicians and had a gift for spotting talent.
 Saxophonist Tina Brooks, trumpeter Charles Tolliver, pianist Larry Willis, trumpeter Bill Hardman, and tubist Ray Draper were among those who benefited from McLean's support in the 1950s and 1960s.
 Drummers such as Tony Williams, Jack DeJohnette, Lenny White, Michael Carvin, and Carl Allen gained important early experience with McLean.

 In 1967, his recording contract, like those of many other progressive musicians, was terminated by Blue Note's new management.
 His opportunities to record promised so little pay that he abandoned recording as a way to earn a living, concentrating instead on touring.
 In 1968, he began teaching at The Hartt School of the University of Hartford.
 He later set up the university's African American Music Department (now the Jackie McLean Institute of Jazz) and its Bachelor of Music degree in Jazz Studies program.
 His Steeplechase recording New York Calling, made with his son René McLean, showed that by 1980 the assimilation of all influences was complete.

 In 1970, he and his wife, Dollie McLean, along with jazz bassist Paul (PB) Brown, founded the Artists Collective, Inc. of Hartford, an organization dedicated to preserving the art and culture of the African Diaspora.
 It provides educational programs and instruction in dance, theatre, music and visual arts.
 The membership of McLean's later bands were drawn from his students in Hartford, including Steve Davis and his son René, who is a jazz saxophonist and flautist as well as a jazz educator.
 Also in McLean's Hartford group was Mark Berman, the jazz pianist and broadway conductor of Smokey Joe's Cafe and Rent.
 In 1979 he reached No. 53 in the UK Singles Chart with "Doctor Jackyll and Mister Funk".
 This track, released on RCA as a 12" single, was an unusual sidestep for McLean to contribute towards the funk/disco revolution of the late 1970s.
 Many people, at the time, in the clubs where it was played confused the female singers on the track with his name thinking he was actually female.

 He received an American Jazz Masters fellowship from the National Endowment for the Arts in 2001 and numerous other national and international awards.
 McLean was the only American jazz musician to found a department of studies at a university and a community-based organization almost simultaneously.
 Each has existed for over three decades.

-McLean died on March 31, 2006, in Hartford, Connecticut after a long illness.
-In 2006, Jackie McLean was elected to the DownBeat Hall of Fame via the International Critics Poll.
-He is interred in Woodlawn Cemetery, The Bronx, New York City.
+McLean died on March 31, 2006, in Hartford, Connecticut, after a long illness.
+In 2006 he was elected to the DownBeat Jazz Hall of Fame via the International Critics Poll.
+He is interred in Woodlawn Cemetery, The Bronx, New York City, with an image of him playing the saxophone, etched in black granite, high on a hill.